- Sharon Bloch

 - Abdu Murray

 - Abdu Murray holds a bachelor’s in psychology from the University of Michigan and a JD from the University of Michigan Law School.
 He is cofounder and president of Embrace the Truth, a ministry dedicated to offering the truth of the Christian gospel to Muslims.
-He also serves as senior vice president for Ravi Zacharias International Ministries.

 - David Nelson